 - Ask to talk to patients who have had these treatments by each dentist

 - Make sure both treatment plans are comprehensive and don’t have hidden costs or steps that required but not listed.

-- Determine how many office visits will be required for each plan, and whether they will all be handled by the same practitioner, or if you will have to visit different offices for some treatment steps.
+- Determine how many office visits each plan requires, and whether the same practitioner will handle all of them or if you will have to visit different offices for some treatment steps.

 - Never make a decision based on price alone.
 Always make sure you are deciding based on the long-term value of treatment.

 - Never risk your health by getting treatment with any dentist that doesn’t give you full confidence, no matter how much money you think you may save.